Lithium73/app.lithium.dplith/README.md

 # app.lithium.dplith
-DPLith is an addon for Kodi who parse content of Dpstream.net and play purevid video (need account)
+DPLith is an addon for Kodi who parse content of Dpstream.net and play purevid video (need account).
+Need URLResolver addon to.